|View Source Chart bookmarklet by Jennifer Madden|

 What Why & How

-At its core, the tool's visualization is an interface for analyzing data; alternative applications with other types of data are possible.
+At its core, the tool's visualization is an interface for analyzing information; alternative applications with other types of data are possible.

 A Picture Says A Thousand Words

-Eyesight is the most efficient way for the human brain to process information.
-By adding to the current viewport visual cues related to code structure and tag information - even for code that is out of view - 'Source Charting' enables your brain to take in the maximum amount of code details in minimal time.
+Since eyesight is the most efficient way for the human brain to process large amounts of information, visual cues which convey code structure and tag information enables the brain to take in the maximum amount of information in minimal time.